zugz/tox-DHTAnnouncements/DHTAnnouncements.md

 TODO: rather than require the invitee to know both our ID pubkey and an invite code, why not include the ID pubkey in the announcement?

+TODO: possible simplification: just expose current shared key so it can be given out, and expose a way to manually refresh the key.
+Bit dodgy...

 ### Public announcements
 Public bots typically want to accept all connections.
 This can be implemented